 3MT® and UT

 The UT academic colleges and the Graduate School are collaborating to bring the 3MT® experience to our university.
-In 2017, the colleges submitted over 40 participants to a series of semi-final competitions.
-Twelve finalists were chosen to compete in a final competition that took place on April 7, 2017 at 1:00 p.m. in Hollingsworth Auditorium.
+In 2018, the colleges submitted 36 participants to a series of semi-final competitions.
+Twelve finalists were chosen to compete in a final competition that took place on April 6, 2018 at 1:00 p.m. in Hollingsworth Auditorium.
 This was one of the capstone events of Graduate and Professional Student Appreciation Week.
-Anyone preparing a master’s thesis, doctoral dissertation, or who play a major role in research-based projects (including case studies) were eligible to apply and be selected to participate.
+Anyone preparing a master’s thesis, doctoral dissertation, or who play a major role in research-based projects (including case studies) was eligible to apply and be selected to participate.